linode/apl-docs/docs/inst-azure.md

     username: # your dockerhub username
     password: # your dockerhub password
   version: # otomi release version ex: v0.14.6
-dns:
-  provider:
-    azure:
-      resourceGroup: #Azure Resource Group
-      aadClientId: # Azure Application Client Id
-      aadClientSecret: # Azure Application Client Secret
-kms:
-  sops:
-    provider: azure
-    azure:
-      tenantId: # The ID of the Azure tenant of the Azure Vault used
-      clientId: # The client ID of the Service Principal with sufficient access rights the Azure Vault
-      clientSecret: # The client secret of the SP used (will be encrypted in the values)
-      keys: # The Azure Vault key.
-Should be this format: 'https://<Vault URI>/keys/<key-name>/<key-version>'

 charts:
   cert-manager:
     email: # an email address